2025 Solar Incentives Guide for Swampscott, MA - Tax Credits & Rebates

 To more fully understand how the ITC will apply to you, reach out to your local Swampscott solar panel installer and request more information.

-In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-The Clean Energy Credit is valid until 2035.
-Any solar installation project that is completed between January 1, 2022, and December 31, 2032, may qualify for a 30% tax credit.
-This amount will decrease slightly each year until the current program ends.
-The expansion also makes credits for energy storage systems even easier to claim, starting in 2023.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+The Clean Energy Credit runs until 2035.
+Any solar installation project that is completed between January 1, 2022, and December 31, 2032, may qualify for a 30% tax credit; this amount will be decreased slightly each year until the current program ends.
+Beginning in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.

 Click here to learn more about the new Inflation Reduction Act.
-To better understand how the new Clean Energy Credit might apply to you, reach out to your local Swampscott solar installers.
+To fully understand how the new Clean Energy Credit applies to you, speak with your local Swampscott solar installers.

 State & Local Solar Incentives